quicwg/base-drafts/draft-ietf-quic-transport.md

-If a QUIC endpoint determines that the PLPMTU between any pair of local and remote IP addresses has fallen below the size needed to support the minimum QUIC packet size (BASE_PLPMTU), it MUST immediately cease sending QUIC packets, except for DPLPMTUD probe packets, on the affected path.
+If a QUIC endpoint determines that the PLPMTU between any pair of local and remote IP addresses has fallen below the size needed to support the minimum QUIC packet size (BASE_PLPMTU), it MUST immediately cease sending QUIC packets on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.

 ### DPLPMTUD and Initial Connectivity